daniel-werner/tracy/README.md

 Password: 123123

-or sign it using a Google or GitHub account
+or sign in using a Google or GitHub account

 A demo GPX file for testing can be found [here](https://www.mapbox.com/help/data/run.gpx)